 Tomato Toast is simply buttered toast with nutritional yeast flakes, a nice thick layer of sliced tomato, salt, and dill.
 (Cilantro instead of dill makes a different flavor, also tasty.)
 If you’re really hungry, add a scrambled or fried or sliced hard-boiled egg.
 An affordable gluten-free variation is a bowl of warmed-up leftover cooked rice or other grain, with butter, nutritional yeast flakes, diced tomato, salt, and dill.

-Easy Fresh Apple Yogurt is simply a diced apple quickly cooked with seasonings and stirred into plain yogurt.
+Easy Fresh Apple Yogurt is simply a diced apple quickly cooked with spices and stirred into plain yogurt.
 Sometimes I add granola or other cereal.
 This morning, I made this with a pear instead (because we were given a bag of home-grown pears) and that’s good, too.
 This recipe is ideal for people who get an itchy mouth or upset stomach from eating raw apples–a problem I had only while pregnant with Lydia, which is when I developed this recipe.